 Because Valley of Fire State Park covers an area of almost 42,000 acres, it is the largest state park in Nevada.
 And the oldest.
 The park was designated as a National Natural Landmark in 1968.
 It derives its name from red sandstone formations, which were formed from great shifting sand dunes during the age of the dinosaurs.
 And these features, which are the centerpiece of the park’s attractions, often appear to be on fire when reflecting the sun’s rays.

 The displays at the Lost City Museum of pottery are a wonderful sight to see.
 Baskets, arrowheads and tools lie among the mystical ancient Indian Petroglyphs & Pictographs.
 You’ll love visiting authentic Pueblos and seeing other priceless artifacts.
-This combination tour of early Native American life is truly the Jewel of the American Southwest.
-And a photographers dream come true!
-Because you will be moved to your soul on this spiritual and wonder filled adventure.
+This combination tour of early Native American life is truly the Jewel of the American Southwest, and a photographers dream come true!
+You will be moved to your soul on this spiritual and wonder filled adventure.

 Because of the Covid issue, slight modifications to tours may be necessary.